rodber/blog/_posts/2022/2022-04-09-workflow-php.md

 ---
 date: 2022-04-09T15:55:48Z
-lastmod: 2024-01-13T15:20:33Z
+lastmod: 2025-01-17T16:30:57Z
 title: Workflow PHP
 tags:
     - php
     - chevere
 author: rodber
-summary: Workflow for PHP in a similar fashion to GitHub Actions.
+summary: Workflow procedures for PHP
 image: /org/chevere/packages/workflow/workflow-social.png
 ---

-One of my goals with [Chevere](https://chevere.org) was to learn more problem-solving approaches and the culture that comes with these.
-I achieved this by consuming more software, starting with CI tools and I continued all the way up to esoteric software practices.
-Out of all I was exposed [GitHub Actions](https://github.com/features/actions) caught my attention: You can declare interconnected jobs and use actions published by third-parties to keep you productive.
+One of my goals with [Chevere](https://chevere.org) was to learn more about problem-solving approaches and the culture that comes with them.
+I achieved this by exploring various software, starting with CI tools and continuing through to esoteric software practices.
+Among all the tools I encountered, [GitHub Actions](https://github.com/features/actions) caught my attention the most.
+It allows you to declare interconnected jobs and use actions published by third parties to stay productive.
 What interested me the most was the [workflow pattern](https://en.wikipedia.org/wiki/Workflow_pattern), which inspired me to create the [Workflow package](https://chevere.org/packages/workflow) for Chevere.

 ## Technical debt

-When I have to produce a new system I try to keep it neat and clean.
-To achieve this I do [TDD](https://en.wikipedia.org/wiki/Test-driven_development), ensure a good code coverage threshold and if fancy times aim for high [MSI](https://en.wikipedia.org/wiki/Mutation_testing).
-This is not always the case as this approach gets expensive and gets sacrificed for most organizations.
+When I have to produce a new system, I try to keep it neat and clean.
+To achieve this, I use [TDD](https://en.wikipedia.org/wiki/Test-driven_development), ensure a good code coverage threshold, and aim for high [MSI](https://en.wikipedia.org/wiki/Mutation_testing) when possible.
+However, this approach can be expensive and is often sacrificed in many organizations.

-Any evolving system is potential for getting patched the MVP way which is to add features the quickest.
+Any evolving system is prone to being patched in the MVP way, which means adding features as quickly as possible.
 Once done, who cares...
-It works and we are printing money.
-While the product get features this fashion it does increasing [technical debt](https://en.wikipedia.org/wiki/Technical_debt).
-This will happen in any project as teams change, people bring different approaches, tech evolves, the only guy who knows the system is now 90 years old, etc.
+It works, and we are making money.
+While the product gains features in this manner, it also accumulates [technical debt](https://en.wikipedia.org/wiki/Technical_debt).
+This happens in any project as teams change, people bring different approaches, technology evolves, and the only person who knows the system is now 90 years old, etc.

-At some point it will be expensive to go in any direction namely to maintain, to change or to replace it.
+At some point, it will become expensive to go in any direction, whether it is to maintain, change, or replace the system.

 ## Predict the unknown

-I can abstract predictable needs, but many stuff are too green and potential candidates for re-factoring loop as it evolves.
-I realized that my code went wrong when new business rules keep being added for a long period (4 years in a row).
-You know how it goes, you struggle in a loop to find the solution for a known problem that will be changing with time.
+I can abstract predictable needs, but many aspects are too uncertain and potential candidates for a re-factoring loop as they evolve.
+I realized that my code went wrong when new business rules kept being added for a long period (4 years in a row).
+You know how it goes; you struggle in a loop to find the solution for a known problem that will keep changing over time.

-I noticed that my mess was caused by the combination of adding more features while altering permissions and not extensively testing that.
-I tried first with plug-in strategies and I noticed that my business logic was getting sparse as I was pushing beyond what a plug-in system is meant for.
+I noticed that my mess was caused by the combination of adding more features while altering permissions and not extensively testing them.
+I first tried with plug-in strategies and noticed that my business logic was getting sparse as I was pushing beyond what a plug-in system is meant for.

-To be able to easy maintain the business it requires to abstract  everything in modules that we can plug each other.
+To easily maintain the business, it requires abstracting everything into modules that can be plugged into each other.

 ## Here be Workflows!

-A Workflow enables to define a procedure of a series of interconnected independent jobs.
-With workflows you care about the job units that define the process to solve the problem, not how to abstract "the problem".
+A Workflow allows you to define a procedure consisting of a series of interconnected independent jobs.
+With workflows, you focus on the job units that define the process to solve the problem, rather than abstracting "the problem".

-✨ Think about it as Lego, but instead of bricks we use **Jobs** which are made from templates called **Actions**.
+✨ Think about it as Lego, but instead of bricks, we use **Jobs** which are made from templates called **Actions**.

-A workflow-based approach has interesting advantages:
+A workflow-based approach has several advantages:

-* Actions are re-usable.
+* Actions are reusable.
-* Testing gets lighter on Workflow ("the problem").
+* Testing becomes lighter on the Workflow ("the problem").
-* Easy re-arrange jobs and its dependencies.
+* Easy to rearrange jobs and their dependencies.
 * Room for endless additions.

 **Challenges**:

 * Async (parallel) execution in PHP.
-* Validate definition.
+* Validating definitions.
 * Run-if conditions.

 ## Chevere Workflow

-The [Workflow package](https://chevere.org/packages/workflow) provides managing for complex workflow declarations.
+The [Workflow package](https://chevere.org/packages/workflow) provides management for complex workflow declarations.
 This post is a glorified ad for my package, _pretends to be shocked!_ as I believe using the workflow pattern can solve a ton of problems.

 ### Superb syntax

 The most important aspect of Workflow is the end-user experience.
-Is all about enable to easy solve progressive problems and its syntax is a reflection of this motto.
+It's all about enabling easy solutions to progressive problems, and its syntax reflects this motto.

 ```php
 use function Chevere\Workflow\job;